syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Layout.md

 ### Changing order of the DataFormGroupItem

 You can change the order of the `DataFormGroupItem` by using attributes.

-#### Using attributes

 You can set the order of data form items in group by using the `Order` property along with `GroupName` property in display attribute.

 {% tabs %}
 {% highlight c# %}